 Do you have any advice on managing your small business finances?

 All entrepreneurs should have separate personal and business accounts to prevent commingling of funds.
 Secondly, invest in an accounting software to help you manage your small business finances.
-I have a blog post on 6 Accounting Softwares for Small Businesses that can help you choose the right software for you and your brand.
 Lastly, hire a CPA to assist with your business tax filings, write-offs, financial analysis, etc. The last thing you want to be is in bad standing with the IRS.

 How do you balance work and life owning a small business?